liferay/liferay-docs/develop/learning-paths/articles/06-writing-an-application-using-liferay-faces/03-creating-managed-beans-to-use-services.markdown

 what managed beans you'll create for the Guestbook portlet, it's time to begin creating your guestbook's managed beans.

-## Creating the Abstract Managed Bean
+## Creating the Abstract Bean

-The first managed bean you'll create in your guestbook is the *Abstract* bean.
-As mentioned earlier, the abstract bean will hold properties and methods required for both the guestbook and entry beans.
+The first bean you'll create in your guestbook is the *Abstract* bean.
+As mentioned earlier, the abstract bean will hold properties and methods required for both the guestbook and entry managed beans.

-Before you begin creating managed beans, you'll need to have a package dedicated to hold them.
+Before you begin creating JSF beans, you'll need to have a package dedicated to hold them.
 To do this, right-click your `docroot/WEB-INF/src` directory and select *New* &rarr; *Package*.
 Give it the name `com.liferay.docs.guestbook.bean` and click *Finish*.